edinburgh-napier/set09121/labs/lab4/tileEngine_2.md

 This is slightly different to the level system library.
 This time we declare the library as INTERFACE.

 This changes some complex library and linker options that are beyond the scope of explanation here.
 The simplest explanation is an INTERFACE library target does not directly create build output, though it may have properties set on it and it may be installed, exported and imported.
-Meaning that in visual studio the library will look like it is part of our main lab code (except it isn't.
+Meaning that in Visual Studio the library will look like it is part of our main lab code (except it isn't.
 Magic.)

 There are many different way to create and link libraries, CMake allows us to change these options from a central point and not worry about digging through IDE options.